 Puerto Rico is one of the most desirable destinations in the Caribbean, offering stunning landscapes, pristine beaches, and vibrant communities.
-As the home of Old San Juan—the third oldest capital city in the Americas—the island blends historical charm with modern conveniences, making it ideal for both short-term getaways and long-term living.
+As the home of Old San Juan—the second-oldest European-established capital in the Americas—the island blends historical charm with modern conveniences, making it ideal for both short-term getaways and long-term living.
 From relaxing at a coastal resort to staying in a cozy guest house, many safe places in Puerto Rico provide a secure and enriching experience for travelers and families alike.

 Key Takeaways